satakagi/mapsForWebWS2020-docs/De-centralizedWebMapping.md

 ## Standardization on W3C

 As mentioned above, these "arbitrary optional parameters" have been discarded as arbitrary because they are outside the scope of the Geo industry.
-In addition, the author proposed a framework for setting arbitrary parameters by WebApps without using semantics, which can be achieved by using HTML, CSS, and DOMAPI, which are web browser standards.
-In other words, the standard that is effective in "wrapping around the arbitrary parameters" is not something that can be managed by the Geo industry alone.
+However, it turns out that this has driven the centralization of WebMap.
+In addition, the author proposed a framework for setting arbitrary parameters by encapsulated WebApps without using semantics, which can be achieved by using HTML, CSS, and DOMAPI, which are web browser standards.
+In other words, the standard that is effective in "Siloing by arbitrary parameters" is not something that can be managed by the Geo industry alone.

 On the side, this method proposed by the author may not be the only solution to the problems of centralization.
-However, the author has experienced that it is highly effective in practice.
+However, the author has confirmed from his practical experience that it is highly effective.

 From the above, it is the author's opinion that it is appropriate for the W3C to work on the quest and standardization that promotes the decentralization of WebMapping.